UnicoLab/FlowyML/DESIGN.md

 **Architecture**: FastAPI backend + React frontend + WebSocket for live updates

+> **Note**: While the current implementation uses FastAPI for rapid development and Python ecosystem integration, a future optimization roadmap includes rewriting the backend in **GoLang**.
+This would provide a single binary executable, smaller footprint, and higher performance, making Flowy even easier to run in any environment without Python dependency conflicts.

 ```python
 # Launch UI server
 flowy ui start --port 8080